Council Experience

 What iObject Achieved

-existing scenario being maintained, with the determination preserving existing privacy and building setbacks, along with solar access.
+, with the determination preserving existing privacy and building setbacks, along with solar access.

 Councils

-Select your council from one of the dropdown menus below:
+Select your council from the relevant dropdown:

 Demolition works and construction of a new four-storey residential flat building

-Adress: No. 5 Lauderdale Ave, FAIRLIGHT
+Address: No. 5 Lauderdale Ave, FAIRLIGHT

 Application: DA-8.2025.74.1